zabokaa/goodFood/README.md

 - delete_food_entry(): Deletes a food entry.
 - search_by_date(): Searches for food entries by date.
 - print_with_frame(): Prints messages with a frame.

+## Data Model

+The data for the GoodFood Tracker is stored in a Google Sheets document.
+Each row in the sheet represents a food entry and contains the following columns:

+- Food: This column stores the type of food that was consumed.
+It's a string value that is input by the user.
+- Feeling: This column stores the user's feeling after consuming the food.
+It's an integer value between 1 and 5, where 1 represents feeling good and 5 represents feeling bad.
+This value is also input by the user.
+- Date: This column stores the date when the food was consumed.
+It's a string value in the format "dd/mm/yyyy", and it's automatically set to the current date when a new food entry is added.

 ### Future Features